-vices & erations Pre-Handover and Year 1 (transition) Years 2-3 nagement, ffing and ture ntinued) Executive Leadership Team ("ELT") (continued): Some potential disadvantages of a management company include: - Cost (it may be more expensive than direct recruitment, but not necessarily) - Less direct control of the Board over the ELT, with the inclusion of another stakeholder (i.e., the management company itself).
+Ref Services & Operations Pre-Handover and Year 1 (transition) Years 2-3 1.3 Management, Staffing and Culture (continued) Executive Leadership Team ("ELT") (continued): Some potential disadvantages of a management company include: Cost (it may be more expensive than direct recruitment, but not necessarily) Less direct control of the Board over the ELT, with the inclusion of another stakeholder (i.e., the management company itself).
 While the CEO would typically still report to the Hospital Board, in not all cases would the Hospital Board have hiring/firing rights over the CEO.
 In initial negotiations with a prospective management company, the Hospital Board may be able to secure hiring/firing rights around the CEO.
-Otherwise, the Hospital Board would be limited to its termination rights around the management company as its contract counter-party. - Executives may not always reside locally, so travel costs should be considered. - Records of the management company would not be considered public records.
-Start date of ELT: • We would expect the District to commence the ELT (whether directly recruited or placed by a management company) well in advance of the transition to develop the detailed operational transition plan including but not limited to financial and capital budget, negotiate contracts with payors and vendors (including suppliers and service providers), negotiate physician and employee matters, clinical care transition plan, establish corporate support services and design governance/reporting that meets the needs of the District Board.
-ELT: The District would need to consider severance for executives at the end of its holding period. clinical services (e.g., neonatal care) or for management of the entire hospital (i.e., similar to a management company but in usually larger, healthcare provider).
-This is also an option for the District to consider as part of its transition strategy, though nstead they partner with another, governance/reporting that meets the needs of the District Board.
+Otherwise, the Hospital Board would be limited to its termination rights around the management company as its contract counter-party.
+Executives may not always reside locally, so travel costs should be considered.
+Records of the management company would not be considered public records.
+Start date of ELT: We would expect the District to commence the ELT (whether directly recruited or placed by a management company) well in advance of the transition to develop the detailed operational transition plan including but not limited to financial and capital budget, negotiate contracts with payors and vendors (including suppliers and service providers), negotiate physician and employee matters, clinical care transition plan, establish corporate support services and design governance/reporting that meets the needs of the District Board.
+ELT: The District would need to consider severance for executives at the end of its holding period.
 Middle Management Team We define "middle managers" as all leaders in the organization structure that fall underneath the C-level executives.
 While it is common that a new owner would replace some or all of the ELT, there is typically less of an imperative to replace middle managers, unless there was a restructure.
 We would assume that middle managers would be replaced in the ordinary course of business, but not heavily impacted in the handover of the Hospital from Tenet to the District.
+Outsourced Management by an Affiliate There are examples of hospitals partnering with an affiliate organization as a management solution.
+This can relate to management the solution of the management solution. adamant of partain specialized There are examples of hospitals partnering with an affiliate organization as a management solution.
+This can relate to mana clinical services (e.g., neonatal care) or for management of the entire hospital (i.e., similar to a management company but in usually larger, healthcare provider).
+This is also an option for the District to consider as part of its transition strategy, though contract. nstead they partner with another,